-The attorneys at Kelton & Teichner have more than 30 years of experience helping people in Queens County and Nassau County.
-We understand the nuances of property division and are willing to explain them to you before designing a strategy to help you keep what is yours.
+The family law attorneys at Kelton & Teichner have more than 30 years of experience helping people in Queens County and Nassau County.
+We understand the nuances of asset division and are willing to explain them to you before designing a strategy to help you keep what is yours.

 Complex Property Division